pschool-in/curriculum/content/grammar/new-topics/idioms.md

 # Proverbs

 ## objectives
-1.To be able to understand that proverb uses a figurative language ( words or phrases that doesn't have a literal meaning) to express a feeling or an idea.
+1.To be able to understand that proverb uses a figurative language (i.e words or phrases that doesn't have a literal meaning) to express a feeling or an idea.
 2. To know that proverbs in general convey the cultural beliefs.

 ### Reading Notes